xingdali/cv/index.md

 _Software Developer_<br>
 - Working with [UNC Reese Innovation Lab](https://reeseinnovate.com) to develop a website for uploading and managing captures to generate 3D models.
 - Designed PostgreSQL database schema for data storage and Django model development.
-- Developed client side responsive web layout using ReactJS, and Material UI for features including uploading and downloading files, and monitoring 3D model generating process.
+- Developed client side responsive web layout using React and MaterialUI for features including uploading and downloading files, and monitoring 3D model generating process.
-- Hosted web service on AWS Elastic Beanstalk, and used ECR for Docker image management.
+- Hosted the web application on AWS Elastic Beanstalk, managed Docker images using Elastic Container Registry, and storaging static and 3D model files using S3.

 ### **Orka Labs Inc.** `2021.3 - 2021.7`